NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 - How much impact do EA ideas have on your life?
 - Do you donate part of your income to GiveWell recommended charities?

-And two measures of mental illness:
+And four measures of mental illness:
 - A. A binary variable indicating whether a person was diagnosed with any mental illness (from our list) or not.
 - B. A binary variable indicating whether a person was diagnosed with any mental illness / think they have a mental illness, or not
 - C. An integer variable with the number of mental illnesses a person has been diagnosed with.
 - D. An integer variable with the number of mental illnesses a person has been diagnosed with or thinks they have.

 We have run 20 linear models, regressing each of our measures of mental illness with the answers to each of the four questions, and their sum (where verbal scales are converted to numerical ones when required.
-For example, a {"No", "Yes"} is converted to {0,1}.
+For example, a {"No", "Yes"} is converted to {0,1}.)

 In 17/20 cases, we get a positive but insignificant effect.
 One case is ambiguous and still insignificant, and the remaining 2/20 cases are negative but still insignificant.
 That is, further involvement with EA across all but one model makes one less likely to have mental illnesses, and to have fewer mental illnesses, but at no point does this reach significance thresholds.